Markoudstaal/node-red-contrib-discord-advanced/README.md

 * discordReactionManager that allows you to listen to reactions on a message.
 * discordPermissions allows you to check the permissions of a specifc user.
 This is useful when you get the user from another source than the discordMessage node.
 * discordClient is an advanced deprecated node with one input and one output allowing you to inject a references to a [Discord.js Client](https://discord.js.org/#/docs/main/stable/class/Client) into a message.
 This node can cause node-red to crash if you use it improperly, so take caution.
 Messages containing a Discord.js Client reference can *not* be forked (e.g. sent to two nodes), so you'll have to manually remove the reference to the Client via a function node using `delete msg.discord`.
+* discordInteraction allows you to listen to commands, buttons and select menu interactions and to decide how to respond to them.

 ## Changelog